No. 292 Squadron RAF

 No. 292 Squadron RAF was an air-sea rescue (ASR) squadron of the Royal Air Force operating in the Bay of Bengal during the Second World War.

 History

-292 squadron was formed at RAF Jessore, Bengal, (then) British India, on 1 February 1944, as a dedicated air-sea rescue squadron equipped with Walrus flying boats.
+No. 292 Squadron was formed at RAF Jessore, Bengal, (then) British India, on 1 February 1944, as a dedicated air-sea rescue squadron equipped with Walrus flying boats.
 A detachment of the squadron was sent further south, in Ceylon.
 In April the squadron received a number of Vickers Warwick patrol aircraft, but these were found to be unsuitable in the tropical climate, and in December 1944 they received Consolidated Liberator Mk.VIs as replacements.
-In November 1944 the squadron already received a number of Supermarine Sea Otters, a bit more modern flying boat.
-The squadron were posted to RAF Agartala in February 1945, as operations had shifted further eastwards through Burma; they were located there when the squadron was disbanded on 14 June.
-Its duties were then taken over by three independent flights, No's 1347, 1348 and 1349 Flight RAF.
+In November 1944 the squadron received a number of Supermarine Sea Otters, a more modern flying boat.
+It was posted to RAF Agartala in February 1945, as operations had shifted further eastwards through Burma; they were located there when the squadron was disbanded on 14 June.
+Its duties were then taken over by three independent flights, No's 1347, 1348 and 1349 Flights.